Skip to content

 Tips for Interacting with Objects

-One of the most important UI elements inside Dynamics 365 is the multi-level menu bar:
+One of the most important UI elements within Dynamics 365 is the multi-level menu bar:

 clip0146

-The Dynamics 365 menu bar is used to quickly and easily navigate between different parts of the application and it is very common to need to interact with it in test scripts.
+The Dynamics 365 menu bar is used to quickly and easily navigate between different parts of the application, and interacting with it in test scripts is very common.

-Learn the menu using Ctrl+2 on the menu open button:
+To learn the menu, use Ctrl+2 on the menu open button:

 menu open button